nakhonthai/ESP32APRS_T-TWR/doc/README.md

 # LILYGO T-TWR Plus most harmonic on RF

-If you want to use it at a large station,Should be connected through a band pass filter(BPF).
+If you want to use it at a large station for igate/digi mode,Should be connected through a band pass filter(BPF).

 ![TWR_Harmonic](LILYGO_TWRPlus_Harmonics.png)